 When creating the profile you have to define the denied applications.
-Applications are identified by application specific bundle identifiers.
-Add applications by defining the bundle identifier (com.company.app), App Store ID (https://itunes.apple.com/us/app/miradore-online-client/id1052678054) or App Store URL (https://itunes.apple.com/us/app/miradore-online-client/id1052678054) of the application and click Add.
+Applications are identified by application-specific bundle identifiers.
+Add applications by defining the bundle identifier (com.company.app), App Store ID (https://itunes.apple.com/us/app/miradore-online-client/id1052678054), or App Store URL (https://itunes.apple.com/us/app/miradore-online-client/id1052678054) of the application and click Add.
 You can add as many applications as you want.
 When you've added all the applications you want, press Next.

-Once the blacklist configuration profile has been created, administrators can deploy it to all supported iOS 9.3 devices that are Supervised.
+Once the blocklist configuration profile has been created, administrators can deploy it to all supported iOS 9.3 devices that are Supervised.
 See more in Deploying a configuration profile for further information.
 After the profile has been successfully deployed, the defined applications can no longer be used or installed and their icons are removed from the home screen.

-How to disable application blacklist/whitelist configurations
+How to disable application blocklist/allowlist configurations?

 Frequently asked questions (FAQ)

 A. Yes you can.
 Just add application identifiers to the configuration.
 Notice that, you cannot block the Settings and Phone apps on iPhones.

 A. Yes you can.
 Just add application bundle identifiers to the configuration.

 A. Yes you can.
 Just add application bundle identifiers, store identifiers, or App store URLs to the configuration.

 Q. Can I have multiple blocklists or allowlists installed?